wazo-platform/wazo-platform.org/content/uc-doc/upgrade/upgrade_notes.md

 ## 23.06 {#23-06}

-- **Debian has been upgraded from version 10 (buster) to 11 (bullseye).** Please consult the following detailed upgrade notes for more information:
+- **Debian has been upgraded from version 10 (Buster) to 11 (Bullseye).** Please see the following detailed upgrade notes for more information:

   - [Debian 11 (Bullseye) Upgrade Notes](/uc-doc/upgrade/upgrade_notes_details/23-06/bullseye)

-- The deprecated (since 20.16) `i386` (32 bits) architecture has been dropped from our mirror.
+- The `i386` (32 bit) architecture (deprecated since 20.16) has been dropped from our mirror.

 Consult the
 [23.06 Tickets](https://wazo-dev.atlassian.net/issues/?jql=project%3DWAZO%20AND%20fixVersion%3D23.06)